PrintM3D/Quad-Fusion-Docs/printing-guides/bed-leveling-and-probing.md

     G31 P450 X-30.4 Y-30.7 Z2.6 ; Set Z probe (IR) trigger value and offset
 ```

 Remember that it is best practice to comment or remove all other instances of these commands in the configuration file, this will prevent you from mistakenly configuring and enabling the other z-probe.
-This code is for the compound nozzle, to obtain this code for the K'Tana nozzle visit the [M3D Promega GitHub Repository](https://github.com/PrintM3D/Promega).
+This code is for the compound nozzle, to obtain this code for the K'Tana nozzle visit the [M3D Crane GitHub Repository](https://github.com/PrintM3D/Crane).

 The `M558` command above sets the z-probe type: